How the Liver Is the Workhorse Of Your Body

 - Supplement with milk thistle - also a great support for the thyroid and metabolism.
 And normal metabolism is when the body can continually rid itself of toxins

 - Practice detoxification tools on a regular basis - castor oil packs and dry skin brushing are simple body-conscious detox practices that you can do regularly that will support liver function

 Going back to my story, at the time of my diagnosis I had Adrenal Fatigue from overtraining and SIBO (small intestinal bacterial overgrowth).
 This means that I had a hormonal imbalance and too many bacteria and toxins in my small intestines.

 I was injured all the time, had low vitamin D, insomnia, experiencing unexplained weight gain and my gut was a hot mess.

 It was so OBVIOUS that my liver wasn't functioning properly, so it's no wonder that my blood work, ultrasound, and MRI showed early signs of liver disease.

-Since then I've put myself through many elimination diets, started using the body and mind-conscious detoxification tools, and eating liver-loving, alkalizing foods like adding spirulina, chlorella and chlorophyll to my smoothies (as seen in my smoothie challenge videos).
+Since then I've done elimination diets, started using the body and mind-conscious detoxification tools, and eating liver-supporting foods like adding spirulina, chlorella and chlorophyll to my smoothies.

 I love running outdoors, connecting with like-minded people, and exploring the San Francisco Bay Area with my pup, Coco Pop.